 The maximum amount depends on the pensionable income of an employee and, in case of defined contribution schemes, the age of an employee.
-For example, if an employee has reached the age of 60 and a taxable income of € 100.000, the maximum amount of yearly pension contributions payable is approximately € 26.000.

 What to do if seconded employees prefer to continue participation in a pension scheme in their home country?